The EU General Data Protection Regulation (GDPR) will Begin On 25 May 2018 in the UK.

 There are new requirements for data portability

-Processes must be built on the principle of privacy by design
+Processes must be built on the principle of privacy

 Information you hold

 The GDPR requires you to maintain records of your processing activities.
 It updates rights for a networked world.
-For example, if you have inaccurate personal data and have shared this with another organisation, you will have to tell the other organisation about the inaccuracy so it can correct its own records.
+For example, if you have inaccurate personal data and have shared this with another organisation, you will have to tell the other organisation so it can correct its own records.
 You won’t be able to do this unless you know what personal data you hold, where it came from and who you share it with.
 You should document this.

 Communicating privacy information